Keeping the National Heritage List for England

 We would welcome the opportunity to engage with the Fellowship on this sometimes-controversial area of work.

-This summer sees the 70th anniversary of the 1947 Town & Country Planning Act which ushered in listing as we recognise it today.
-Historic England is also planning to mount an exhibition on "Heritage Destruction" next year, which would have some relevance.
+This year is the 70th anniversary of the 1947 Town & Country Planning Act which ushered in listing as we recognise it today.
 This is a high profile area of Historic England activity and a controversial one too - but one of relevance to everybody.